Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Preheat the oven to 325°.

-- Transfer the mixture to a 9” or 10” pan and form it completely to the pan.
+- Transfer the mixture to a 9” or 10” pan and form it completely into the pan.

 - Par bake at 325° for 10 to 12 minutes or until lightly browned and slightly firm.
 Cool to room temperature.